khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -9-John_Doe is a script that give the owner the permission to read ,write and execut , give the group owner the permission to read and execute and give the others permission to write and execute.

--10-mirror_permissions- is a script that give the mode of olleh to hello .
+-10-mirror_permissions is a script that give the mode of olleh to hello .

+-11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.